BUTR/Converter.MarkdownToBBCode/README.md

 # Converter.MarkdownToBBCodeNM
-Converts Markdown into NexusMods BBCode
+Converts Markdown into NexusMods BBCode.
+Might be opionated with the HTML conversion, since there are a few ways to interpret HTML

 ### Installation
 ```shell